-An efficiency target of £130k was applied at year end by NHS Orkney for financial year 2019/20.
-However, this will be reinstated in year 2020/21.
+A reduction in funding of £130k was applied at year end by NHS Orkney for financial year 2019/20 and is represented in the accounts.
+However, NHS Orkney has agreed that additional budget of £130k will be reinstated in the budget for financial year 2020/21.